The following tips to prepare a quilt for the longarmer will save the longarmer time and thus, the customer money.

 - When all the borders are attached, check again to make sure the top is square.
 You may ask if that is really necessary, but the top can get out of square at each step by stretching, pulling, pressing or by stitching irregular seams.
 The extra time taken to square it up makes for smooth sailing later.

 - Make sure the backing is also square.
+The backing and batting needs to be at least six inches larger than the quilt top.
+For example, if the quilt measures 60 x 80, the backing and batting needs to be at least 66 x 86, an extra three inches on each side.
 The backing, batting, and the quilt top, are loaded onto the longarm frame with a straight edge along the top and bottom rails.
 When everything is straight and square to begin with, the process goes very smoothly and produces the best results.

 - It is not necessary to baste or pin the layers together as they are loaded separately on the longarm frame.

 - If there is a definite top to the quilt, be sure to tell the quilter or mark it with a safety pin.
-The same is true for the backing especially if it is pieced.
+The same is true for the backing especially if it is pieced or a directional design.

 - Do not attach embellishments such as beads, buttons or ribbons until after the quilting is complete.